 From Kohl's to Nationwide and now Possible I've led design for some of the most important products at each company.
 I've delivered small projects with impossibly tight turnarounds and huge projects with hundreds of stakeholders.

-At Possible I'm leading our effort to make credit accessible for everyone.
-Working at a startup means wearing multiple hats, at Possible I've been able to design the physical card and mailer, write design requirements and have a voice in our company vision.
+At Possible I led our effort to make credit accessible for everyone.
+Working at a startup means wearing multiple hats, at Possible I was able to design the physical card and mailer, write design requirements and have a voice in our company vision.